botisimo/botisimo-documentation/docs/index.rst

 Shop
 ^^^^

 The shop is used to incentivize your viewers to watch and participate in your stream regularly.
-When viewers watch your stream they gets currency that they can spend in your shop.
+When viewers watch your stream they get currency that they can spend in your shop.
 The shop often includes items like a personal shout out or maybe you have to do something silly like the ice bucket challenge, be creative.

 :doc:`Learn About Shop → <shop/index>`